-When configuring your incident types you can customize your email notifications that are sent at each step of your incident flow process.
+When configuring your incident types, you can customize your email notifications that are sent at each step of your incident flow process.
 For example, you may wish to modify the subject line to indicate the current status or include contents of the incident form within the body of the email to quickly inform the recipient.
 By default, a link to the incident will always be included in the email.
-If you have not yet setup your incident flows, you will want to visit our Configuring Incident Workflows article.
+If you have not yet set up your incident flows, please visit our Configuring Incident Workflows article.

 In this article, we will review some best practices when setting up your incident email notifications.